protontypes/open-sustainable-technology/README.md

 - [GEOH2](https://github.com/ClimateCompatibleGrowth/GeoH2) - Calculates the locational cost of green hydrogen production, storage, transport, and conversion to meet demand in a specified location.

 ## Energy Systems

+> This category of tools targets every aspect of larger-scale energy systems, from monitoring, managing, and forecasting regional energy supply to designing renewable energy policies and integrations.

 ### Building Energy Monitoring

+> **What?** The continuous tracking, analysis, and visualization of energy consumption, production, and performance data in buildings and residential systems.

+> **How?** These tools enable real-time and historical monitoring of electricity, temperature, and other environmental metrics; integrate with smart meters, IoT sensors, and home automation platforms; provide dashboards for users to optimize energy use and costs; and support forecasting, scheduling, and load management for energy assets.

 - [Open Energy Dashboard](https://github.com/OpenEnergyDashboard/OED) - Open Energy Dashboard is a user-friendly way to display energy information from smart energy meter.
 - [Emoncms](https://github.com/emoncms/emoncms) - A powerful open source web application for processing, logging and visualizing energy, temperature and other environmental data.
 - [Open Energy View](https://github.com/JPHutchins/open-energy-view) - The goal of this project is to analyze and present resource consumption data to users empowering them to conserve and save money.